-Account-based marketing (ABM) allows companies to target marketing efforts to certain, target accounts.
+Account-based marketing, often known as ABM, allows companies to target marketing efforts to certain, target accounts rather than to the masses.
 A target account is a defined set of accounts that reflect your ideal customer profile (industry, vertical size, employee count, purchasing power, etc.) This is in contrast to creating and launching generic campaigns that serve the masses.

 Using ABM, you can develop specific strategies and campaigns that target the Apple account.
 For example, you could launch a targeted digital advertising with copy that is specifically geared towards Apple employees, such as.
 "See how we can help Apple improve efficiency."
 This campaign could retarget Apple employees on Google, LinkedIn, or via email.

 You might then send them custom swag and invite them to an intimate event specifically focused on how their solution can help Apple.

 This approach works well for companies that work with large enterprises, as many have 100 or more target accounts.
 These target accounts may make up substantial portions of revenue, so they’re worth treating with care.

 Did you know that 82% of visitors to B2B sites aren't even actual prospects?
 Why would you heavily market to these people when they’ll never make a sale?
 The better bet is to use ABM.

 Modern companies use ABM because it allows companies to have more control over their marketing efforts.
 More control = more targeted, better performing campaigns.
 Here are a few reasons why modern companies use ABM.